-To receive a file from the host:
+Receiving a file from the host:

-- 1. Connect to the host. - On the Home tab, click Receive (in the Classic interface, click File > Receive. - 3.
-Under Host File, select the host file you to transfer to your PC. - 4.
-Under PC File, select an existing destination file name or enter a new destination file name, and then select a PC directory. - 5.
-Under Data Type, click the appropriate data type options. - 6.
-Click Transfer to send the file, or click Accept to save the settings for future transfers.
+- Connect to the host. - 2.
+Click File > Receive . - 3.
+In the Host File frame, select the host file you to transfer to your PC. - 4.
+In the PC File frame, select an existing destination file name or enter a new destination file name, and then select a PC directory. - 5.
+In the Data Type frame, click the appropriate data type options. - Click Transfer to send the file, or click Accept to save the settings for future transfers.